1. Name the components of the formed elements in the blood and mention one major function of each of them.

 (2) Leukocytes- These are colourless cells that do not contain haemoglobin.
 They are the largest cells of the body and are divided into two main categories.

-(a) Granulocytes- These leucocytes have granules in their cytoplasm and include neutrophils, eosinophils, and basophils.
+(a) Granulocytes- These leukocytes have granules in their cytoplasm and include neutrophils, eosinophils, and basophils.
 Neutrophils are phagocytic cells that protect the body against various infecting agents.
 Eosinophils are associated with allergic reactions, while basophils are involved in inflammatory responses.

 (b) Agranulocytes- Lymphocytes and monocytes are agranulocytes.
 Lymphocytes generate immune responses against infecting agents, while monocytes are phagocytic in nature.